VP of Therapy Services

 Following graduation, Tracey was a clinical social worker at Emma Pendleton Bradley Hospital in Rhode Island until 2009, when she returned to North Idaho.

-Currently, she is the VP of Therapy Services for Heritage Health, and a member of the adjunct faculty of Boise State University.
+Currently, she is the VP of Therapy Services for Heritage Health, and was a member of the adjunct faculty of Boise State University School for Social Work from January 2013 through May 2018.

-Originally from Long Island, New York, Tracey loves the outdoor recreation that North Idaho has to offer.
+Originally from Long Island, New York, Tracey loves the outdoor recreation that the Pacific Northwest has to offer.

 Kayaking, hiking, gardening, and biking are her favorite ways to spend free time unless it’s snowing and cross-country skiing becomes the way to enjoy nature with family and friends.